Dead Eyes Opened

 "Dead Eyes Opened" is a song by the experimental Australian group Severed Heads, originally released on their 1983 album Since the Accident.
 Upon its initial release as a 12-inch record single in 1984, the track received critical success.
 A remixed version released in October 1994 achieved commercial success in Australia, peaking at #16 on the ARIA Charts.

 In 2015, the song was listed at number 16 in In the Mix's '100 Greatest Australian Dance Tracks of All Time'.

 Background

 Initially, Since the Accident was a cassette tape recorded between 1982 and 1983, and "Dead Eyes Opened" was only left on said tape to help fill up the blank space.
 The song includes a spoken word sample, which was credited by Tom Ellard in 2006 to be Edgar Lustgarten in the television series Scales of Justice.
-Lustgarten is the narrator, but the sample is from the episode Death on the Crumbles from the earlier BBC radio series of the same name.
+Lustgarten is the narrator, but the sample is from the episode Death on the Crumbles from the 1971 BBC radio series Accused in the Box.
 The show was based on the 1924 murder of Emily Kaye.